What’s on campus

 Enjoy nights out at one of our student bars where you can listen to live music, watch sport and take advantage of food and drink at student-friendly prices.

-As well as bars, you can choose from nine cafés and restaurants, serving everything from vegetarian food to fish and chips.
+You can choose from several bars, cafés and restaurants, serving everything from vegetarian food to fish and chips.
+There’s also a weekly market during term time, selling great street food, clothes, posters, music and books.

 Societies and events

-Choose from over 200 clubs and societies and more than 30 sports teams, all supported by the Students’ Union.
+Choose from over 180 clubs, societies and sports teams, all supported by the Students’ Union.

 These include dance societies, academic societies and even a ukulele society.
 There’s also an award-winning TV station.

-You can get involved in a number of events run by the Students’ Union, including Freshers’ Week and One World Sussex, which celebrates the diversity of our campus community.
+You can get involved in a number of events run by the Students’ Union, including Welcome Week and One World Sussex, which celebrates the diversity of our campus community.

-This means you have lots of chances to meet people from all over the world through international events - from our One World Sussex week to watching the Super Bowl at one of our bars.
+We have several international events on campus, from our One World Sussex week to watching the Super Bowl at one of our bars.

-You can also buy international food from our cafés, shops and food stalls, including Street Diner, a weekly street food market.
+You can also buy international food from our cafés, shops and food stalls, including a weekly street food market during term time.

 South Downs National Park